Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

 ❏ Submit a two-page double spaced report including an itemized report of expenses.

-❏ Submit an electronic copy in Word format of lessons and activities to be shared on the NCTM web.
-Note: Materials are expected to meet the requirement of a Creative Commons or Public Domain license and shall meet all copyright requirements.
+❏ Submit an electronic copy in Word format of lessons and activities to be shared on the NCTM website.
+Note: Materials shall meet all copyright requirements.
+As a condition of acceptance, applicant will transfer copyright of submitted work to NCTM.
 NCTM will require a release and/or disclaimer form for any materials selected for publishing on the web.

 ❏ Two-thirds of the approved budget, not to exceed $3,000, will be paid at the beginning of the project.
 The remainder will be paid on receipt of a final report and verified expenses (with receipts) related to the proposal.